Anuska86/dashboard-extension/README.md

 Dynamic Greetings: Context-aware greetings (Good Morning/Afternoon/Evening) that change based on your local time.

+Interactive Controls:

-Interactive Controls: \* Shuffle News: Click the headline to cycle through cached articles.
+- Shuffle News: Click the headline to cycle through cached articles.

+- Smart Navigation: Use Ctrl + Click (Windows) or Cmd + Click (Mac) to open the full article in a new tab.

+- Dynamic Hints: Intelligent hover states that detect your Operating System to show the correct shortcut instructions.

-Force Refresh: Dedicated refresh buttons for both News and Backgrounds to bypass cache and fetch new data instantly.
+- Force Refresh: Dedicated refresh buttons for both News and Backgrounds to bypass cache and fetch new data instantly.

-Integrated Search: A centered, glassmorphism-styled Google search bar with auto-focus for immediate utility.
+- Integrated Search: A centered, glassmorphism-styled Google search bar with auto-focus for immediate utility.

-Enhanced UI: Modern Glassmorphism design with backdrop-filter blur effects and a dark overlay to ensure text legibility regardless of the background brightness.
+- Enhanced UI: Modern Glassmorphism design with backdrop-filter blur effects and a dark overlay to ensure text legibility regardless of the background brightness.

 🛠️ Tech Stack: